vovaekb/age_prediction_cnn/README.md

 Age prediction CNN Project
 --------------------

-This repository provides an implementation of person age prediction from image of face using CNN models.
+This repository provides an implementation of age prediction from images of faces using CNN models.

-Age prediction project allows to use two base CNN models (ModelNetV2 and ResNet50) from [Keras](https://keras.io/applications/).
+Age prediction project allows to use two base CNN models (MobileNetV2 and ResNet50) from [Keras](https://keras.io/applications/).
 The models are trained via transfer learning, where ImageNet pre-trained CNNs are used and fine-tuned for the classification task.

 Age prediction CNN is compatible with Python 3.6 and is distributed under the MIT license.